stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=cloudflare&f=live).

+"#CloudFlare is now hitting the archive.org wayback machine with the same #CAPTCHA as #Tor users, thus censoring history too." by @[namanwtf](https://twitter.com/namanwtf/status/1220993565762805763)

+"can't do captcha to prove I'm not a robot because I might be a robot" by @[olihough86](https://twitter.com/olihough86/status/1225420620495757312)

+"Cloudflare is blocking your content" by @[Roxann_Minerals](https://twitter.comt/Roxann_Minerals/status/1226990674588897280)

 "If your server is behind Cloudflare, you are losing, big time.
 The vast Internet multitudes see that "check all the crosswalks" captcha, and click away." by @[BobPurvy1](https://twitter.com/BobPurvy1/status/1222337944473755650)

 "google recaptcha actually sux sometime they give captcha that can never be solved.
 And one day i solved like 15 minutes and gave up.
 All was due to fault of cloudflare which uses dummy google recaptcha." by @[shirshak55](https://twitter.com/shirshak55/status/1224041961125867520)

 "Ever heard of CloudFlare?
-Your DDOS protection is blocking tons of range of IP that legit customers use, which is completely useless for blocking DDOS and preventing users to connect." by @[Fealen3](https://nitter.net/Fealen3/status/1223078522412924929)
+Your DDOS protection is blocking tons of range of IP that legit customers use, which is completely useless for blocking DDOS and preventing users to connect." by @[Fealen3](https://twitter.com/Fealen3/status/1223078522412924929)

 "I get blocked by cloudflare a lot, as well as a ludicrous amount of recaptchas (I suspect it is due to ad/JS/cookie-blocking)." by @[tnhh](https://twitter.com/tnhh/status/1219698503649234944)